CodeCaster28/Unity-Board-Game/README.md

 **To Do**

-* Make certain gui elements click-through
+* Make certain gui elements click-through-able
-* Possibility to cancel movement during movement
 * Event log box